-This course is a chronological study of the physical, cognitive and emotional factors affecting human growth, development, and potential.
-Prerequisite: PSY 201
+This course includes the following topics: an introduction to the basic theo concepts in the science of behavior, scientific method, biological bases for perception, motivation, learning, memory, development, personality, and abnormal DCV 202 behavior.
+Prerequisites: ENG 032 and RDG 032 or RWR 032 202 PSY 203 Human Growth and Development 3-0-3 This course is a chronological study of the physical, cognitive and emotion affecting human growth, development, and potential.
+Prerequisite: PSY 20 PSY 212 Abnormal Psychology 3-0-3 131212 This course is a study of the nature and development of behavioral disorders. the investigation of contemporary treatment procedures, analysis of huma problems, and identification of the personal and social skills needed to de problems.
+Prerequisite: PSY 201 PTH 101 Physical Therapy Professional Preparation 2-0-2 This course introduces the purpose, philosophy and history of physical the rapy and medical/legal documentation.
+Prerequisites: entry into program PTH 102 1-3-2 This course prepares the student to provide skilled basic patient care in a physical therapy setting.
+Prerequisites: entry into program PTH 115 3-0-3 This course is a study of basic pathophysiology of the human body with ar n emphasis on management of diseases and injuries commonly seen in physical therap oy.
+PTH 202 Prerequisites: PTH 101, PTH 102, PTH 205, PTH 206 Physical Therapy Modalities 3-3-4 F1H 202 his course introduces patient care techniques and patient preparation for implementation and use of therapeutic modalities to include superficial ho agents, deep heating agents, biofeedback, electrical stimulation, mechani Prerequisites: PTH 101, PTH 102, PTH 205, PTH 206 oar arra rigiri PTH 205 Physical Therapy Functional Anatomy 3-3-4 This course introduces the basic concepts and principles of muscles, joints , and motion including traditional testing procedures.
+Prerequisite: entry into program PTH 206 · 1-3-2 This course introduces the rationale and skills for patient therapeutic produces including basic exercises, gait training and other skills necessary to patient t treatment.
+DTII 007 Prerequisite: entry into program 0.00 PIH 226 Therapeutic Exercises 2-3-3 This course provides a study of the rationale, contraindications and exercise needed to develop appropriate exercise programs.
+Prerequisite: PTH 101, PTH 205, PTH 206 , 1 111 102, PTH 235 2-0-2 This course introduces the dynamics of the health professional/patient rela includes communication and the principles of respectful interaction through cycle.
+Prerequisite: PTH 101, PTH 102, PTH 205, PTH 206 PTH 242 Orthopedic Management 3-3-4 This course introduces basic orthopedic assessment skills and application of treatment techniques for the trunk and extremities.
+Prerequisite: PTH 266 PTH 244 Rehabilitation 3-3-4 This course introduces neurological principles, pathology, and specialized rehabilitatio techniques for pediatric and adult care.
+Prerequisite: PTH 266 program

-PSY 212 Abnormal Psychology 3-0-3 This course is a study of the nature and development of behavioral disorde the investigation of contemporary treatment procedures, analysis of human problems, and identification of the personal and social skills needed to dea al with these problems.
-Prerequisite: PSY 201 PTH 101 Physical Therapy Professional Preparation 2-0-2 This course introduces the purpose, philosophy and history of physical the medical/legal documentation.
-Prerequisites: entry into program apy and PTH 102 Introduction to Physical Therapy 1-3-2 This course prepares the student to provide skilled basic patient care in a p therapy setting.
-Prerequisites: entry into program physical PTH 115 Pathology 3-0-3 This course is a study of basic pathophysiology of the human body with an emphasis on management of diseases and injuries commonly seen in physical therap Prerequisites: PTH 101, PTH 102, PTH 205, PTH 206 PTH 202 Physical Therapy Modalities 3-3-4 his course introduces patient care techniques and patient preparation for t he implementation and use of therapeutic modalities to include superficial ho agents, deep heating agents, biofeedback, electrical stimulation, mechanic Prerequisites: PTH 101, PTH 102, PTH 205, PTH 206 PTH 205 Physical Therapy Functional Anatomy 3-3-4 This course introduces the basic concepts and principles of muscles, joints, and motion, including traditional testing procedures.
-Prerequisite: entry into program PTH 206 Therapeutic Procedures 1-3-2 This course introduces the rationale and skills for patient therapeutic proc including basic exercises, gait training and other skills necessary to patient Prerequisite: entry into program treatment.
-PTH 226 Therapeutic Exercises 2-3-3 1111220 This course provides a study of the rationale, contraindications and exercis needed to develop appropriate exercise programs.
-Prerequisite: PTH 101, PTH 205, PTH 206 PTH 235 Interpersonal Dynamics 2-0-2 This course introduces the dynamics of the health professional/patient rela includes communication and the principles of respectful interaction throug cycle.
-Prerequisite: PTH 101, PTH 102, PTH 205, PTH 206 hout the life PTH 242 3-3-4 This course introduces basic orthopedic assessment skills and application of techniques for the trunk and extremities.
-Prerequisite: PTH 266 of treatment PTH 244 Rehabilitation 3-3-4 This course introduces neurological principles, pathology, and specialized i ehabilitation techniques for pediatric and adult care.
-Prerequisite: PTH 266 PTH 266 Physical Therapy Practicum I 0-18-6 This course includes patient treatments under the direct supervision of a lie physical therapist and/or a licensed physical therapist assistant.
-Prerequisit e: PTH 202, PTH 235, PTH 226, PTH 115 PTH 270 3-0-3 This course provides opportunities for specialized study of selected topics ın physical therapy.
-Prerequisite: PTH 266
+This course includes patient treatments under the direct supervision of a licensed physical therapist and/or a licensed physical therapist assistant.
+Prerequisite: PTH 202,